Hotel Kimball: History

-During the late 1960s, the construction of Interstate 91 and the resulting white flight of wealthy and upper-middle class Springfielders to Western Massachusetts' suburbs had a detrimental effect on the city's Metro Center and the Sheraton-Kimball Hotel, as it did on most U.S. cities and their urban hotels.
+During the late 1960s, the construction of Interstate 91 and the resulting white flight of wealthy and upper-middle-class Springfielders to Western Massachusetts' suburbs had a detrimental effect on the city's Metro Center and the Sheraton-Kimball Hotel, as it did on most U.S. cities and their urban hotels.
 During the 1970s and early 1980s, many Gilded Age hotels like the Kimball were torn down in the United States.
 In 1983, the Kimball was spared the wrecking ball by the National Register of Historic Places.
 Soon after, two developers purchased it to develop condominiums.
-Amidst the renovation of the 309-room Hotel Kimball into the 132-room Kimball Towers, its developers filed for bankruptcy.
+Amid the renovation of the 309-room Hotel Kimball into the 132-room Kimball Towers, its developers filed for bankruptcy.
 Later they were imprisoned for a different development.
 For nearly a decade thereafter, the Kimball Towers were managed by the Federal Deposit Insurance Corporation.
-Many of the Kimball's units were left unfinished or bare by the developers, who had completed only the top three floors of the ten-story building, (floors 6, 7, and 8.)
+Many of the Kimball's units were left unfinished or bare by the developers, who had completed only the top three floors of the ten-story building (floors 6, 7, and 8).
 During this period, many Kimball units were sold to absentee landlords, as the building's (and Springfield's) future seemed uncertain.

 During the new millennium, the Kimball staged a comeback.
 It achieved financial and managerial stability, which had eluded it since its days as the Sheraton-Kimball Hotel.
 The "Millennium Room"—originally part of the Kimball's famous Pickwick Lounge restaurant and bar, which played host to numerous Kennedy family campaign meetings—was renovated and now features regular art shows and entertainment by artists and musicians.
 In 2011, the Kimball celebrated its 100th anniversary on St. Patrick's Day, 2011.
 As of 2012, the Kimball Towers is primarily owner-occupied, and currently undergoing extensive renovations in accordance with its Historic Preservation Certificate.

 Westinghouse's WBZ

-The Kimball is famous as the site one of the United States' first-ever commercial radio station, Westinghouse's WBZ.
-From 1921 until the station moved to Boston, Massachusetts in the 1930s, WBZ's standard broadcast identification was, "WBZ-AM, Hotel Kimball, Springfield" and later "WBZA-AM & FM, Hotel Kimball, Springfield."
-The radio station's headquarters in The Hotel Kimball lured the day's most popular entertainers to Springfield—a mid-sized city, although from the 1870s–1960s, also one of the United States' wealthiest.
+The Kimball is famous as the site of one of the United States' first-ever commercial radio stations, Westinghouse's WBZ.
+From 1921 until the station moved to Boston, Massachusetts in the 1930s, WBZ's standard broadcast identification was "WBZ-AM, Hotel Kimball, Springfield" and later "WBZA-AM & FM, Hotel Kimball, Springfield."
+The radio station's headquarters in the Hotel Kimball lured the day's most popular entertainers to Springfield—a mid-sized city, although from the 1870s–1960s also one of the United States' wealthiest.
 These entertainers were drawn by the hotel's reputation as much as the radio station's, and Springfield's.